steffipereira/React-native/README.md

 # React-native

-This a flow along tutorial on using React Native with Expo
+This a follow along tutorial on using React Native with Expo